qubitstream/checkio_downloader/README.md

 The share URL is public, you can find it by accessing your "Profile" at [CheckiO](https://checkio.org) and navigating to "Progress".

+__Note on the filename-format__:
-__NOTE__: Be careful with the output file format, if you have multiple solutions for a mission, they could be overwritten if the filename results in the same names.
+ - Be careful with the output file format, if you have multiple solutions for a mission, they could be overwritten if the filename results in the same names.
+ - Also be aware that using some fields (`mission_title`, `solution_title`) can yield incompatible / invalid filenames for the file system.
+A safe bet is to use the slug fields only for names

 ## Usage